BCDevOps/developer-experience/docs/HumanHelp.md

+---
+resourceType: Documentation
+personas:
+  - Developer
+  - Product Owner
+  - Designer
+tags:
+  - rocketchat
+  - github
+  - issues
+  - troubleshooting
+  - questions
+description: Learn where to ask for help with issues not covered by devops-requests
+---

+# Getting human support for issues not covered by devops-requests

+Ideally, the devops-requests issue sets will cover all appropriate issues requiring support from the platform teams.
+However, we recognize that this is not always the case.
+If you don't see an issue that suits your needs, what do you do?

-# Help, I can't find an issue template that gets me what I need!
+## Help, I can't find an issue template that gets me what I need!
 What do I do now?!

 The answer to this question depends on what you're trying to do.

-## I'm looking for help building my application, deploying to OpenShift, using one of the platform services and/or help with an app on my computer.
+###I'm looking for help building my application, deploying to OpenShift, using one of the platform services and/or help with an app on my computer.

 We are a community-supported platform - that means you should look to the community!
 Checking the documentation for the specific application is a good start:
 * [Openshift Docs](https://docs.openshift.com/container-platform/3.11/welcome/index.html)